Pr0j3c7t0dd-Ltd/ai-dev-template-backend-python/README.md

 - Install/update dependencies
 - Create a default .env file if it doesn't exist
 - Start the development server
+- Check for and use local Supabase if available

 ### Manual start
 ```bash